-In connection with Derek P. Schmidt's appointment to the positions of Chief Operating Officer and Chief Financial Officer, the Company entered into a letter agreement with Mr. Schmidt, dated March 10, 2020, effective April 6, 2020 (the "Letter Agreement").
-Pursuant to the Letter Agreement, Mr. Schmidt serves as the Company's Chief Operating Officer and Chief Financial Officer and receives an annual base salary of \$420,000.
-In addition to his base compensation, Mr. Schmidt is entitled to additional compensation as described below.
+In connection with Derek P. Schmidt's appointment to the positions of Chief Operating Officer and Chief Financial Officer, the Company entered into a letter agreement with Mr. Schmidt, dated March 10, 2020, effective April 6, 2020.
+In June 2022, Mr. Schmidt was named Chief Operating Officer, as that role took on expanded responsibilities.
+As a result of the resignation of the former Chief Financial Officer, on May 30, 2023, Mr. Schmidt was appointed to also fill that position.
+Pursuant to the letter agreement, Mr. Schmidt initially received an annual base salary of \$420,000.
+Effective January 1, 2023, Mr. Schmidt's annual base salary was increased to \$455,000 and on July 1, 2023 it was increased to \$470,000.